 Honors sponsors kickoff event for Marshall Islands 2013

-The first event of our semester long Marshall Islands themed semester was a rousing success!
+The Marshall Islands themed semester was a rousing success!
 Dr. Jessica A. Schwartz, a post-doctoral fellow at Columbia University, was our featured speaker who presented: "Radiation Sounds: Marshallese Music and Nuclear Silences."
 Members of the MCCJC danced and sang and members of the First Marshallese Full Gospel Choir sang the RMI national anthem and performed a second song that got audience members dancing (some better than others) in the aisles.
-Visit our Marshall Islands Semester 2013 Facebook page for more photos and announcements.
+Visit our Marshall Islands Semester 2013 Facebook page for more photos.

 Honors Student Council Members